microsoft/vscode-azure-iot-edge/README.md

 For Node.js developers, you can develop, debug and deploy [Node.js module](https://docs.microsoft.com/azure/iot-edge/tutorial-node-module)

 For C developers, you can develop, debug and deploy [C module](https://docs.microsoft.com/azure/iot-edge/tutorial-c-module)

+For Java developers, you can develop, debug and deploy [Java module](https://docs.microsoft.com/azure/iot-edge/tutorial-java-module)

 We will soon support other languages and more services on Azure IoT Edge.